pang0w0/COMP3021-2020Fall-PA2-Student-Version/README.md

 ![add-javafx-library](./img/gamePlayPane1.png)

-The configuration is the same as what you set in previous pane.
+The configuration is the same as what you set in the previous pane.